-- If baking from the fridge or freezer, just tray up the chilled dough balls on your baking pan and bake according to regular recipe instructions.
+- Baking chilled dough: if baking from the fridge or freezer, just tray up the chilled dough balls on your baking pan and bake according to regular recipe instructions.

-- The sea salt flakes are optional in this recipe as they only serve as a garnish, but I highly recommend them for a perfect salt balance to the sweet chocolate cookie base.
+- To salt or not to salt?
+The sea salt flakes are optional in this recipe as they only serve as a garnish, but I highly recommend them for a perfect salt balance to the sweet chocolate cookie base.

-- I prefer dark chocolate chips in this recipe; the higher the quality, the better in my book, but if Nestle’s semi-sweet chips is what you grew up loving, then definitely stick with those if you like for that extra touch of nostalgia!
+- Which chocolate chips?
+I prefer dark chocolate chips in this recipe (I use a combo of Hershey's Special Dark Chips and 60% pistoles from Cacao Barry); the higher the quality, the better in my book, but if Nestle’s semi-sweet chips is what you grew up loving, then definitely stick with those if you like for that extra touch of nostalgia!

 I hope you and your loved ones enjoy this recipe and when you give these a try, please share (literally and electronically!) and tag me on Instagram or Facebook @mint.and.mallow.kitchen so I can see all your amazing sweets and help you with any baking conundrums that come up!